FredTheDino/NoRainbow/notes.md

 Or nodes on a 2d plane with areas marking out the edges.
 (Not as forgiving when making ASCII art :sad:)

+## The idea of the algoritm

+The main point of the algoritm is that we can partition the solution space and search each "block" individually.
+The algoritm does some clever things to limit searches that are guaranteed to be unfruitful.
+But the idea is really solid.